erkyrath/quixe/README.txt

 This package includes the GlkOte, GlkAPI, and Dialog libraries, also copyright by Andrew Plotkin under the same terms.

-This package includes the Prototype JavaScript framework, version 1.6.1 (c) 2005-2009 Sam Stephenson
+This package includes the jQuery JavaScript framework, version 1.11.2 Copyright 2005, 2014 jQuery Foundation, Inc. and other contributors Released under the MIT license <http://jquery.org/license>
-Prototype is freely distributable under the terms of an MIT-style license.
-For details, see the Prototype web site: <http://www.prototypejs.org/>
+For details, see the jQuery web site: <http://jquery.com/>

 The build script uses rJSmin, version 1.0.6 (which is included as a build tool). rJSmin was written and is maintained by Andre Malo,